laravel/docs/helpers.md

 <a name="method-fluent-str-substrreplace"></a>
 #### `substrReplace` {.collection-method}

-The `substrReplace` method replaces text within a portion of a string, starting at the position specified in the second argument and replacing the specified number of characters set with the third argument.
-Setting the number of characters to replace to `0` will insert the string at the specified position:
+The `substrReplace` method replaces text within a portion of a string, starting at the position specified by the third argument and replacing the number of characters specified by the fourth argument.
+Passing `0` to the method's fourth argument will insert the string at the specified position without replacing any of the existing characters in the string:

     use Illuminate\Support\Str;

-    $string = Str::of('1300')->substrReplace(':', 2, 0);
+    $string = Str::of('1300')->substrReplace(':', 2);

-    // 13:00
+    // 13:

     $string = Str::of('The Framework')->substrReplace(' Laravel', 3, 0);